 - Shopping centers

 - Rush hour traffic

 - Schools

 - Narrow bridges

+- Parks/Playgrounds

+- Toll plazas

-- Parks/PlaygroundsResidential streets
+- Residential streets

-- Toll plazasRail crossings
+- Rail crossings

 What to Do and Expect When Pulled Over by Law Enforcement: Law Enforcement officers are responsible for conducting traffic stops when they have reasonable suspicion of a traffic violation or a criminal violation.
 Being stopped by an officer can be a stressful experience for the driver, any passengers, and for the officer, too.
 Knowing what to do during the stop will help ensure your safety and the safety of others.